CosmWasm/docs-deprecated/getting-started/compile-contract.md

 ### Setting Root Directory

 Both of the above extensions look for a Cargo.toml file in the root directory of your workspace, and only parse rust code referenced by this Cargo.toml file (listed as a workspace, or imported by `src/lib.rs`).
 The [`cosmwasm-examples`](https://github.com/CosmWasm/cosmwasm-examples) repo does not have a `Cargo.toml` file, but rather one in each example sub-directory.
 To ensure proper IDE support when working on this example, you should open only the `escrow` directory.
-And in general, have one window open for one rust projects, rooted in the same directory as it's `Cargo.toml` file.
+And in general, have one window open for one rust project, rooted in the same directory as it's `Cargo.toml` file.